kunal266/icp_supernova/README.md

 **dip721** is the backend canister name defined in dfx.json.

-## Frontend dev - Next.js Static Code

-Next.js developers are familiar with the handy hot code deployed in the Next.js dev environment when making changes in frontend code.

-After deploying your backend code as shown above, you can run Next.js local dev server **npm run dev** and edit your frontend code with all the benefits of hot code deploy.

-One thing to note is we use Next.js static code export here for hosting in Internet Computer so we can't use any features of Next.js that require server side NodeJS.
-Potentially, there might be ways to use Internet Computer canister as backend while deploying Next.js dapp to a hosting like Vercel that supports NodeJS server in the future.
-Further research is needed on that aspect.
-However, if you do want to run everything decentralized on blockchain including the frontend, you would want to deploy the exported static code to Internet Computer as well.

 ## Deploy and run frontend in local DFX server

 In order to simulate the whole Internet Computer experience, you can deploy and run frontend code to local DFX server by running: